 When Rogers’ patients have the least amount of space between their backs and the seat back, this is the pillow he recommends.
 “It’s fairly uncompressible and does not give much, which is great for people with fairly straight sitting positions,” he says.
 Made from memory foam, it also has a ventilation system built in so it does a good job of regulating the temperature to your back.
 It’s also easy to install and straps in place.
 “The one drawback with this one is that it offers the least amount of correction to the back,” says Rogers.
 “So if you start slumping forward more you would need to more to a pillow with more support.”

 One of the most basic designs of the group, Rogers says not to don’t discount it at first glance.
 “It is very well built and is perfect for someone who spends long amounts of time driving — police and airline pilots,” he says.
 “It offers support to the back for individuals who moderately lean forward in a chair at the office too.”
 It’s built from mesh and wire and offers medium compression so it can straighten the spine of most sitters.
 It straps securely in place and, per Rogers, also offers the best ventilation

 Fellows Professional Series

-This is one of the few that, per Rogers, offers a mid back support that helps stabilize the shoulder blades, one of the leading issues in neck pain.
-“That helps people then align their whole spinal core, thus solving most of the issues that comes from sitting in a chair all day long.”
+This is one of the few that, per Rogers, offers a mid-back support that helps stabilize the shoulder blades, one of the leading issues in neck pain.
+“That helps people then align their whole spinal core, thus solving most of the issues that come from sitting in a chair all day long.”
 It’s constructed from a closed foam core that offers little compression so it’s best for people with little to no lumbar curvature.
 Rogers also gives it bonus points for not moving much at all once strapped in.